DA0-DA0/docs/docs/introduction/whats-a-blockchain.md

 one self-sovereign blockchain to another.
 IBC allows chains to share data with one another, including tokens.

+You can dive deeper into IBC from [its website](https://www.ibcprotocol.dev/).

 :::tip

 Since DAO DAO is IBC-native, your DAO's governance tokens can be shared across